Inputs

 - Capacity is expressed as a range, because real performance depends on temperature and infiltration.

-- If you need continuous drainage, check your drain options before choosing placement.
+- If you need continuous drainage, check your drain options before choosing placement with the drainage planner.

 Typical Layout Scenarios